 Place anchors within comments or strings to place bookmarks within the context of your code.
-Anchors can be used to track TODOs, write Notes, create foldable section, or to build a simple navigation, making it easier to navigate large files.
+Anchors can be used to track TODOs, write notes, create foldable sections, or to build a simple navigation making it easier to navigate your files.

 Anchors can be viewed for the current file, or throughout the entire workspace, using an easy to use sidebar.

 Comment Anchors provides many configuration options, allowing you to tailor this extension to your personal workflow, and increase productivity.
-Check below for a complete list of featured!
+Check below for a complete list of features!

 The changelog can be found here